 There are many types of anchor text.
-When spotting "unnatural" anchors (and trying to avoid them), we strive for diversity.
-Put another way; we don't want a backlink profile that says "Acme Technologies" in every link because it isn't organic (natural).
+When spotting "unnatural" anchors (and trying to avoid them), always strive for diversity.
+Put another way; you don't want a backlink profile with anchor text that all says "Acme Technologies" in every link because it isn't organic (natural).
 Instead, we want a fully organic and natural backlink profile.

 For example, when cleaning up cheap SEO problems, one of the first things we tackle is the backlink profile.
 Most low-cost search engine optimization firms use a "spray and pray" technique that harnesses automation to create terrible backlink profiles that pass little to no link equity from one site to another.
 Google and other search engines see these profiles and know they are fake.

 We refer to two categories of anchor in this document:

 - Mention: Mention-based anchors use the brand name in the anchor.

 List of different anchor text types - with examples

 - Branded Anchor text (Mention) – This is an exact match anchor for one of your key phrases.
 If the target is the Acme Technologies Crunchbase profile, and the name of the company is Acme Technologies, then the exact match anchor text would be "Acme Technologies".

 - Brand Anchor + Keyword (Mention) – this anchor includes the company brand name plus a key phrase.
 For example, "Acme Technologies shopping cart" includes the brand name Acme Technologies plus the search phrase "shopping cart."

 - Page Title (Mention) – this anchor text is usually a blog post title or the actual SEO title as the anchor text.
 For a link to Crunchbase, it might be "Acme Technologies | Crunchbase.
 If you look at the aforementioned Crunchbase profiles' web page Title, you will note it says Acme Technologies | Crunchbase.
 It's an anchor that duplicates the title of the page to which it points.